DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-3. The permissions and the active directory they are already set to the user that you copied from.
+3. The permissions and Active Directory settings are already configured for the user you copied from.

 <br>
 <br>